Prime Fano $4$-folds with semi-free torus actions: Classifying the existent cases

-If $(d_1,d_2) = (0,4)$ Then, since $M_{\min}$ is isolated point by \cite{Li} $M$ is simply connected and the Todd genus of $M$ is $1$, proving a).
+If $(d_1,d_2) = (0,4)$ Then, since $M_{\min}$ is isolated point the Todd genus of $M$ is $1$ by the localization formula for the Hirzebruch polynomial, proving a).
 Statement b). follows immediately from Lemma \ref{zerofourcaseone} and Proposition \ref{zerofourcasetwo}.

-If $(d_1,d_2) = (0,6)$ Then, since $M_{\min}$ is isolated point by \cite{Li} $M$ is simply connected and the Todd genus of $M$ is $1$, proving a).
+If $(d_1,d_2) = (0,6)$ Then, since $M_{\min}$ is isolated pointthe Todd genus of $M$ is $1$ the localization formula for the Hirzebruch polynomial, proving a).
 By Lemma \ref{zerosixcase} $M_{\max}$ is symplectomorphic to $\mathbb{CP}^3$ and there are no non-extremal fixed components, proving b).

-If $(d_1,d_2) =(2,4),$ Then, by Proposition \ref{twofourcase} $M_{\min}$ is symplectomorphic to $\mathbb{CP}^1$ a therefore by \cite{Li} $M$ is simply connected and the Todd genus of $M$ is $1$, proving a).
+If $(d_1,d_2) =(2,4),$ Then, by Proposition \ref{twofourcase} $M_{\min}$ is symplectomorphic to $\mathbb{CP}^1$ a therefore the Todd genus of $M$ is $1$ by the localization formula for the Hirzebruch polynomial, proving a).
 By Proposition \ref{twofourcase} $M_{\max}$ is symplectomorphic to $\mathbb{CP}^2$ and there are no non-extremal fixed components proving b).

-If $(d_1,d_2) =(4,4)$ Then, by Proposition \ref{fourfourcase} $M_{\min},M_{\max}$ are symplectomorphic to $\mathbb{CP}^2$ therefore by \cite{Li} $M$ is simply connected and the Todd genus of $M$ is $1$, proving a).
+If $(d_1,d_2) =(4,4)$ Then, by Proposition \ref{fourfourcase} $M_{\min},M_{\max}$ are symplectomorphic to $\mathbb{CP}^2$ therefore the Todd genus of $M$ is $1$ the localization formula for the Hirzebruch polynomial, proving a).
 Moreover by Proposition \ref{fourfourcase}, every non-extremal fixed point isolated proving b). \end{proof}